kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 TO 'located_in.csv';
 ```

-With all the input files in place, we can proceed to insert the data into Kùzu!
+With all the input files in place, we can now proceed to insert the data and build the graph!

 ## Insert data into Kùzu